 Under the direction of Laura Ranum, Ph.D., the Center for NeuroGenetics, housed within the Cancer Genetics Research Complex at UF, aims at furthering the understanding of neurological disorders that have a strong genetic component.
 These include (but are not limited to) Huntington’s disease, spinocerebellar ataxias, ALS (Lou Gehrig’s disease) and muscular dystrophy.
 Researchers within this center tackle these diseases from molecular, genetic and clinical approaches in order to define both the causes and potential treatments for these disorders.

-Under the leadership of David Borchelt, Ph.D. and Todd Golde, M.D., Ph.D., current and founding directors, the CTRND’s primary focus is furthering the basic understanding of neurodegenerative disease, with an emphasis on the development of future treatments and diagnostics.
+Led by director Malú Tansey, Ph.D., and co-director Matthew LaVoie, Ph.D., who will join UF in 2020, the CTRND’s primary focus is furthering the basic understanding of neurodegenerative disease, with an emphasis on the development of future treatments and diagnostics.
 Diseases of focus include, but are not limited to, Alzheimer’s disease, Parkinson’s disease, ALS (Lou Gehrig’s disease), frontotemporal dementia, Huntington’s disease, Lewy body dementia, spinocerebellar ataxias.
 Housed within the McKnight Brain Institute building and the Biomedical Sciences Building at UF, the CTRND is a highly interdisciplinary and collaborative unit that provides a superb environment for both teaching and therapeutic discovery for neurodegenerative disorders.

-Co-directed by Michael Okun, M.D. and Kelly Foote, M.D., the Fixel Institute is focused on providing integrated, interdisciplinary care for patients with movement disorders, specifically those involving a region of the brain critical for movement, the basal ganglia.
+Under the direction of executive director Michael Okun, M.D. and co-director Kelly Foote, M.D., the Fixel Institute is focused on providing integrated, interdisciplinary care for patients with movement disorders, specifically those involving a region of the brain critical for movement, the basal ganglia.
 Housing leading specialists in the field of movement disorders, the center is able to deliver motor, cognitive and behavioral diagnoses as well as treatments all in one centralized location.